jamesql/ElixirApp/README.md

 > Template Elixir Web App.

 ## Project Purpose
-Made this template to make future projects with elixir easier.
+This project is too help me learn Elixir, learn the Phoenix framework and create a template to make creating Elixir apps easier in the future.

 ## File Structure
     ./